 Instead of adding to an already full pile, you might consider joining in the thrifting game yourself.
 Just snap a pic of your out-of-season or unwanted clothes and put up a listing on thrifting shops like Depop or Etsy.
 Getting set up is super simple, and it’s an easy way to make some quick cash.
 Depop, in particular, is targeted towards the second-hand fashion game.
 Not only could the second-hand fashion market help with paying your vet bills, but it helps clean out your closet at the same time.

 Sometimes emergencies happen, and there’s no time to save up cash or find alternative ways of paying for the bill.
-That’s when a pet Emergency Loan comes in handy.
+That’s when an emergency loan comes in handy.
 You can pay your vet bill instantly and pay off your loan in instalments.
 That way you’re not overwhelmed by the high cost of pet care all at once.

-How much are emergency vet bills?
+How much is a vet consultation?

-It only takes minutes to apply for an Emergency Loan, and you get the money in your bank account the same day.
-Emergency cash loans start from $2000, and they’re even available to those with bad credit history.
+It only takes minutes to apply for a vet bills loan with Swoosh, and you get the money in your bank account the very same day.
+Emergency cash loans up to $5000 – they’re even available to those with bad credit history.